 CAUTION: Report only trade or business activity related expenses on lines 13 through 25.
 Do not report rental activity expenses or expenses related to any portfolio income on these lines.
-Report the Arkansas rental activity income and expenses and portfolio income and expenses distributable to each shareholder on a Federal Schedule K. Clearly mark "Arkansas" on the Federal Schedule K that contains the Arkansas amounts.
+Report the Arkansas rental activity income and expenses and portfolio income and expenses distributable to each shareholder on the Arkansas Schedule K-1.
+Include and clearly mark "Arkansas" on the Federal Schedule K that contains the Arkansas amounts.